This is meta-writing: writing about writing.

 To learn from the masters, one can do worse than to read and re-read them enough times that the elements of their style becomes part of your vocabulary.
 I used to memorize long passages of the writers I admired.

 Form is important of course.
 But the content is what matters even more.
 As the computer science witticism goes, “Syntax is taxing but it is semantics that tics.”
 To write as well as you can, you have to think as well as you can.
 To think well, one has to have knowledge and know logic.
 Logic is unfortunately not stressed too much in our Indian education system.
 It is however never too late to learn logic.
 Like bicycle riding, it is best to learn it when one is young.
 Also, once you know it, you never forget it.

 That is all: Good writing is the product of some very hard thinking.
 Lazy thinkers cannot be good writers.
-Know a bit, know that you know it, know logic, read great writers, do some hard thinking, learn vocabulary, and practice writing.
+Read great thinkers, learn a bit and think a lot, ask questions, use logic, learn vocabulary, write carefully.
+Fight for freedom.
 Repeat until desired results are obtained.